 The NJROTC Competition Academics event puts 10 of the best and brightest cadets from different units head-to-head with a 100-question, multiple-choice test that combines material from Naval Science 1-4, which encompasses subjects like Meteorology, Maritime law, Naval and United States history, Astronomy, and General Inspection and Drill knowledge, as well as SAT Reading and Math in a test that makes all but the smartest cadets cringe.
 The Academics team practices everyday in 2nd platoon.

 Only the strongest cadets survive, and nowhere is this more evident than in the Athletics Events.
-There are 4 Athletic Events: Push-Ups and Sit-Ups, where cadets use all of the energy that they can muster (and then some) to complete as many Push-Ups and Sit-Ups as possible in cadence, and the 20×100 and 10×220 meter relays, where cadets work as a team in a fantastic display of speed, endurance and teamwork as 20 (or 10) cadets run a set distance so that, with the help of their teammates, finish all 20 100 meter sprints (or 10 220 meter sprints) faster than all of the other teams.
+There are 4 Athletic Events: Push-Ups and Sit-Ups, where cadets use all of the energy that they can muster (and then some) to complete as many Push-Ups and Sit-Ups as possible in cadence, and the 20×100 meter relay, where cadets work as a team in a fantastic display of speed, endurance and teamwork as 16 cadets run a set distance so that, with the help of their teammates, finish all 16 100 meter sprints faster than all of the other teams.
 The Athletics team practices Mondays and Wednesdays after school.